unjs/unenv/README.md

 const { alias, inject, polyfill, external } = env({}, {}, {});
 ```

-**Note:** You can provide as many presets as you want. unenv will merge them internally and the right most preset has higher periority.
+**Note:** You can provide as many presets as you want. unenv will merge them internally and the right-most preset has a higher priority.

 ### `node` preset